-Well, believe it or not, that time is soon coming (or is already here).
-Scientists and industry experts all agree that very soon, we will reach a renewable energy tipping point, wherein the cost of generation of electricity will become much cheaper than through traditional methods of coal and diesel/petrol.
+Scientists and industry experts all agree that very soon, we will reach a renewable energy tipping point, when the cost of generation of electricity will become much cheaper than through traditional methods of coal and diesel/petrol.

 In the last few decades, the cost for renewable resources, particularly solar and wind power have been falling at a dramatic rate.
 For example, in the 1990s, the cost of installing a solar panel was upwards of Rs 250/watt in India.
 That cost has come down to Rs.
 60-70/watt in 2015 on the grid system.
 With backup, the cost of a solar panel is around Rs 150/watt.